Azure/mobile-services-dynamics-connector/MobileServicesCrm/readme.md

      - For a Windows Store client, use the **Package SID** that you copied from the Microsoft Account Developer Center, which has the prefix `ms-app://`.

      - For iOS or Xamarin, use the */login/done* endpoint for your mobile service.
 This value should be similar to  `https://my-mobile-service.azure-mobile.net/login/done`.
-Make sure that you are using the HTTPS scheme
+Make sure that you are using the HTTPS scheme.

 6. Once the native application has been added, click on its **Configure** tab.
 Copy the **Client ID**.
 You will need this later when you configure your iOS or Windows Store client app.